Topological properties of convolutor spaces via the short-time Fourier transform: On a class of weighted convolutor spaces

-We are now ready to prove the main theorem of this section.
-A l.c.s.\ is said to be infrabarrelled if every strongly bounded set in its dual is equicontinuous.
-Recall then that a l.c.s.\ $E$ is bornological (ultrabornological, respectively) if and only if it is infrabarrelled and every linear functional on $E$ that is bounded on the bounded subsets of $E$ (on the Banach disks of $E$, respectively), is necessarily continuous\footnote{In fact, for $E$ to be bornological it suffices that it is Mackey (every convex weak-$\ast$ compact set in its dual is equicontinuous) and every linear functional on $E$ that is bounded on the bounded subsets of $E$ (on the Banach disks of $E$, respectively), is necessarily continuous.}.
-In particular, every complete bornological l.c.s.\ is ultrabornological.
+We are ready to prove the main theorem of this section.
+A lcHs is said to be quasibarrelled (sometimes also called infrabarrelled) if every strongly bounded set in its dual is equicontinuous.
+Recall that a lcHs $E$ is bornological (ultrabornological, respectively) if and only if it is quasibarrelled and every linear functional on $E$ that is bounded on the bounded subsets of $E$ (on the Banach disks of $E$, respectively), is continuous.
+In particular, every complete bornological lcHs is ultrabornological.

 \begin{theorem} Let $\mathcal{W} = (w_N)_{N}$ be an increasing weight system satisfying \eqref{locally-bounded-increasing}.
 Then, the following statements are equivalent: \begin{itemize} \item[$(i)$] $\mathcal{W}^\circ$ satisfies $(\Omega)$. \item[$(ii)$] $\mathcal{O}'_C(\mathcal{D}, L^1_\mathcal{W})$ is ultrabornological. \item[$(iii)$] $(\dot{\mathcal{B}}_{\mathcal{W}^\circ}(\R^d))'_{b}= \mathcal{O}'_C(\mathcal{D}, L^1_\mathcal{W})$. \end{itemize} \end{theorem} \begin{proof}